jacobresnikoff/Spotify-Project/README.md

 # Analyzing Song Popularity with Song Features
-Within this repository is an Exploratory Data Analysis and Machine Learning project.
-The main sections are complete, and I am currently revising the finer details of the report.
+Within this repository is an Exploratory Data Analysis and Machine Learning project on Spotify data.
+This project is by no means complete, but each section of the report is apt for viewing.

 ## Repository Structure
 - The [checkpoints](https://github.com/jacobresnikoff/spotify-project/tree/main/checkpoints) directory contains csv outputs from each section.
 Because of the size of the dataset, it occasionally takes a long time for my machine to run each section.
 For the sake of time efficiency, I have created csv output files for each of the numbered sections within the report.
 This makes editing code faster for me by eliminating the need to rerun the notebook repeatedly.